 Starter Packs

-on Mental Health (Care)
+on Mental Health Care

 My article for The Cut: “It’s Not Just Britney” about the past and present of psychiatric patient civil rights (written during #freebritney in 2021).

 The Kirkbride Plan: My reported 99% Invisible episode on the past (and future?) of mental health care in America.
 From 2021 but evergreen (other than my voice).
-(Note for 99PI episodes, I share the Spotify link because that’s the one I can find.
-Also note, I didn’t write the prose recaps on their site.
-They do have episode transcripts available there as well.)

-“Applied Bob Studies”: my 2020 story for This American Life on how Uncle Bob’s path inspired my own … in terms of moving to the country … and coming out, myself, at long last …
+Applied Bob Studies”: my 2020 story for This American Life on how Uncle Bob’s path inspired my own, in terms of moving to the country, and coming out at long last …

-“Out of the Maze”: my essay for Guernica about the painting that’s on the AKOMP paperback, which hangs in the Bethlem Museum of the Mind — and about the artist who painted it.
-It’s an essay about my own journey grappling with commenting publicly on these topics.
+Out of the Maze”: an essay for Guernica about the painting that’s on the AKOMP paperback and the man who painted it.
+It hangs in the Bethlem Museum of the Mind.
+It’s also an essay about my own journey grappling with commenting publicly on mental health.

-My own, 10-episode podcast *Mad Chat, which is available only on YouTube (for the time being) and is highly recommended to anyone interested in these discussions.
+My podcast *Mad Chat, which is available only on YouTube (for the time being) and is highly recommended to anyone interested in these discussions.
 I co-created it in 2019 and it was beloved by even the NYT.

-on Gender & Transness
+on Transness / Gender

 For This American Life, the *story of my singing voice, before and after Testosterone … see also my first story for TAL, described just above.

-My essay for Lit Hub about the challenges of coming out “in public” as my first book also did …
+My essay for Lit Hub about the challenges of coming out “in public” as my first book also did.

 on “Self-Care”

-My newsletter, speaking of, is in general highly recommended to anyone interested in these topics.
-(Note: Don’t subscribe on substack bur rather on the newsletter’s new platform: beehiiv.)
+My newsletter What’s Helping Today is in general highly recommended to anyone interested in these topics.
+(Note: Please don’t subscribe on substack bur rather on the newsletter’s new platform: beehiiv.)
+Here’s a recent-ish re-introduction of the whole newsletter and my work (especially related to these topics).

 See this (older) long response I wrote to a mother of a trans woman, who was worried about her daughter